lucasjoliveau/doc/es/legal/terms/odoo_sh_terms.md

 You assume all risks and all costs associated with your use of the service, including, without limitation, any loss of information or data.

-In addition, Odoo S.A. is not obligated to provide any maintenance, technical or other support for the Service.
+In addition, Konvergo ERP S.A. is not obligated to provide any maintenance, technical or other support for the Service.